vLeov/php-chess/docs/heuristics.md

 # Heuristics

-✨ If you ask a grandmaster why a chess move is considered to be good, they'll probably give you a bunch of reasons intuitively supporting the best decision.
+✨ If you ask a grandmaster why a chess move is considered to be good, they'll probably give you a bunch of reasons intuitively about their decision.

 It is important to develop your pieces in the opening while trying to control the board's center at the same time.
 Castling is an excellent move in an early stage of the game: It helps your king be safer and develop one of your rooks towards the center of the board too.